awsdocs/aws-private-ca-user-guide/doc_source/CT-RevokeCertificate.md

 # Revoking a Certificate<a name="CT-RevokeCertificate"></a>

-The following CloudTrail example shows the results of a call to the [RevokeCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_RevokeCertificate.html) function\.
+The following CloudTrail example shows the results of a call to the [RevokeCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_RevokeCertificate.html) operation\.

 ```
 {